 As a person with a disability who is now an Anglican priest, on Disability Awareness Sunday my preference is to preach from the readings of the day rather than have specific readings.
 Questions I ask to start with: What are these readings saying about disability and our common humanity?
 This approach requires a certain knowledge and experience of disability as well knowing the congregation.
-This approach is not always helpful for people wanting to celebrate Disability Awareness Sunday but who have limited knowledge and experience of disability.
+This approach is not always helpful for people wanting to celebrate Disability Awareness Sunday (3rd Sunday in June in NZ) but who have limited knowledge and experience of disability.

 (Source: Anglican Church, New Zealand)

 (Rev’d Vicki Terrell, Disability, Spirituality and Faith Network Aotearoa New Zealand)